-Fifth, if the faculty's decision is in favor of dismissal, the recommendation to dismiss the student is communicated in writing to the student and to the Vice Provost of ASU Graduate College.
+Fifth, if the faculty's decision is in favor of dismissal, the recommendation to dismiss the student is communicated in writing to the Dean (CISA), the Vice Provost (ASU Graduate College), and ultimately the student following Graduate College policy.

 The student has the right to appeal a recommendation for dismissal.
-Please see the Guidelines for Graduate Appeals.
+Please see the Guidelines for Graduate Appeals and Section 600 Student Academic Grievance Procedures of the CISA Academic Affairs Policies and Procedures